 we take this Responsibility seriously, as we continue to build Expertise,

 and pledge to be of Service to all those invested in protecting Baba’s legacy.

 In these uncertain times, MAC continues to pursue its mission and to build community.

-Renovations continue at the Meher New Life Center.
+Renovations continue at the Meher Archive Collective facility.
 The recently expanded Board of Directors has come together as a vibrant team.
 Irma Sheppard and Winnie Barrett have stepped into chair positions and Greg Dunn has joined us to assist with the Technology Committee.

 We have engaged the NC Department of Natural and Cultural Resources for advice and support.
 If you have not seen our video page with a talk by Peter Nordeen—please see the link below.
 Our Sustaining Donor campaign is progressing and we are developing a Legacy Giving program.
 Please contact me directly to discuss how your long-term planning could support MAC.

 With hopes that you are all happy and healthy in His Love,

 MAC’s Video Page

 Last month MAC launched a video page with “Pilgrimage After the Time of the Mandali”, a recent talk given by Peter Nordeen.
 This is the first in a series of talks by Peter that will be featured on our website going forward.
 This wonderful talk was professionally recorded, and includes extensive Q&A. If you have not yet seen it, we highly recommend it and you can find it on MAC’s video page.